Minimum Requirements for Creating a Landmark

 - Citizen Participation - A citizen participation plan [PDF] is required as part of the request and must be submitted by the follow up submittal.
 This plan must state how the applicant will engage surrounding property owners and residents in review of the development request.
 At least 10 days prior to the scheduled Planning and Zoning Board hearing, the applicant must provide a report of the feedback received and actions taken as a result of the citizen input.

 - Historic Preservation Board - Staff prepares a report and recommendation to the Historic Preservation Board.
-This report and recommendation is available on Thursday afternoon a week prior to the Board meeting.
-The Board typically holds its meetings on the 4th Thursday of the month at 6:00 p.m. in the Lower Level Council Conference Room.
+This report and recommendation is available on Thursday afternoon prior to the Board meeting.
+The Board typically holds its meetings on the 1st Tuesday of the month at 6:00 p.m. in the Lower Level Council Conference Room.
 All Board meetings are open to the public and the applicant is encouraged to attend.
 The Board members will hear presentations by the applicant and staff on the request, discuss the proposal, and vote on a recommendation regarding whether or not the application should be approved.

 - Planning and Zoning Board - Following the action by the Historic Preservation Board, the application will be scheduled for review and recommendation by the Planning and Zoning Board.
 The Planning and Zoning Board holds its regular meetings on the 3rd Wednesday of each month.
 The Tuesday morning before that meeting, a study session is held to review cases, obtain clarification about the requests, and ask for additional information that may be needed to help render a decision or recommendation.
 All Board meetings are open to the public and the applicants are encouraged to attend.
 The Board members will hear presentations by the applicant and staff on the request, discuss the proposal, and vote on a recommendation regarding whether or not the application should be approved.

 - City Council- The ultimate approval is by the City Council.
-Following the action by the Planning and Zoning board, typically a month later, the request will be scheduled for public hearing by the City Council. should the council vote to approve the zoning overlay district, the designation will be effective 30 days after the Council action.
+Following the action by the Planning and Zoning Board, typically within six weeks, the request will be scheduled for public hearing by the City Council. should the Council vote to approve the zoning overlay district, the designation will be effective 30 days after the Council action.